Tropical Storm Imelda (2019): Texas

 Imelda's slow movement over Southeast Texas and a continuous influx of tropical moisture led to copious amounts of rainfall over the region.
 This moisture supported the formation of rainbands that repeatedly moved across the same areas of Southeast Texas between September 17–19.
-Several counties spanning parts of the Greater Houston metropolitan area and Beaumont, Texas, recorded over 30 in of rain.
-A maximum rainfall total of 44.29 in was documented at a station 2 mi south-southwest of Fannett, Texas; this made Imelda the seventh-wettest tropical cyclone in U.S. history, fifth-wettest in the contiguous U.S., and fourth-wettest in Texas history.
+Several counties spanning parts of the Greater Houston metropolitan area and Beaumont, recorded over 30 in of rain.
+A maximum rainfall total of 44.29 in was documented at a station 2 mi south-southwest of Fannett; this made Imelda the seventh-wettest tropical cyclone in U.S. history, fifth-wettest in the contiguous U.S., and fourth-wettest in Texas history.
 The same station recorded 31 in of rain in 12 hours.
 Rain fell at over 5 in per hour in several places.
 Flood depths in some locations exceeded those recorded in Hurricane Harvey due to the high rainfall rates.
 Where rainfall was heaviest, the rainfall total represented a 1-in-1000-year rainfall event.
-Destructive flooding occurred along Interstate 10 between Winnie and Orange, Texas, where over 42 in of rain fell.
+Destructive flooding occurred along I-10 between Winnie and Orange, where over 42 in of rain fell.
 Over one thousand vehicles were caught in flood waters.
 Many homes and businesses were also flooded, resulting in numerous high-water rescues.
-Approximately 8,200 homes were flooded in Harris, Jefferson, Liberty, and Montgomery counties in Texas.
+Approximately 8,200 homes were flooded in Harris, Jefferson, Liberty, and Montgomery counties.
 Five deaths were directly attributed to the floods, of which three occurred in Jefferson, while two occurred in Harris County.
 The National Centers for Environmental Information estimated Imelda inflicted $5 billion in damage.